GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 ### speed distribution
-Now we ask what is the distribution function $f$ of molecules ,in thermal equilibrium, moving between speed $\mathbf v$ and $\mathbf v + d\mathbf v$, (now we are not fixing each velocity comoponent as in the previous section when discussing about the $G$ distribution function).
+Now we ask what is the distribution function $f$ of molecules ,in thermal equilibrium, moving between speed $\mathbf v$ and $\mathbf v + d\mathbf v$, (now we are not fixing each velocity component as in the previous section when discussing about the $G$ distribution function).
-The probability of finding a particle in such state is proportional to a Boltmann fatctor (carachterized by the kinetic energy of the particle $\frac 1 2 m v^2$) times the velocity space volume associated with particles at speed between
+The probability of finding a particle in such state is proportional to a Boltzmann factor (characterized by the kinetic energy of the particle $\frac 1 2 m v^2$) times the velocity space volume associated with particles at speed between
 $\mathbf v$ and $\mathbf v + d\mathbf v$. this correspond to a spherical shell of thickness $dv$, $4\pi v^2 dv$.